 you elect to transfer less than 12 months before your Normal Pension Age.

-Your new pension provider will require a transfer value quotation which your L G P S administering authority will guarantee for three months.
+Your new pension provider will require a transfer value quotation, which your L G P S administering authority will guarantee for three months.

 You may also be able to transfer out your Additional Voluntary Contributions (AVCs) to a different pension arrangement.
 The conditions to be able to do so differ from those set out above.
-You can transfer your AVC without having to also transfer out your other benefits.
+You can transfer your AVCs without having to also transfer out your other benefits.

-If you leave the L G P S with a deferred benefit and later re-join the Scheme, your deferred benefits will normally automatically be transferred to the active pension account for your new job, unless you elect to keep it separate.
-If you wish to keep your deferred benefit separate, you must normally elect to do so within 12 months of re-joining the L G P S. Your employer may allow you longer to decide.
+If you leave the L G P S with a deferred benefit and later re-join, your deferred benefits will normally automatically be transferred to the active pension account, unless you elect to keep it separate.
+If you wish to keep it separate, you must normally elect to do so within 12 months of re-joining.
+Your employer may allow you longer to decide.

 If you leave the L G P S and are entitled to a refund of contributions (normally because you have less than two years’ membership) and you:

-do not take a refund of contributions, and
+do not take the refund, and

 re-join the L G P S

-then this deferred refund must be joined with your new active pension account.
+then the deferred refund must be joined with your new active pension account.

 Transferring your benefits to a defined contribution scheme

-Flexible benefits were introduced by the Government from 6 April 2015 to allow members of defined contribution schemes, who are over age 55, more freedom on how they take money from their pension pot.
+The U K Government introduced flexible benefits from 6 April 2015 to allow members of defined contribution schemes, who are over age 55, more freedom on how they take money from their pension pot.

-The L G P S is not a defined contribution pension scheme, it is a defined benefit scheme.
+The L G P S is not a defined contribution scheme, it is a defined benefit scheme.
 It is not directly affected by these changes.
-However, if you stop paying into the L G P S, you have three or more months' membership, and you have not previously received a pension from the Scheme, then unless you are retiring with immediate effect due to redundancy, business efficiency or ill health, you will have the right to transfer your L G P S pension to a defined contribution scheme providing flexible benefits.
-The transfer must be completed more than 12 months before you reach your Normal Pension Age in the L G P S.
+However, if you stop paying into the L G P S, have three or more months' membership, and have not previously received a pension from the Scheme, then unless you are retiring with immediate effect due to redundancy, business efficiency or ill health, you will have the right to transfer your L G P S pension to a defined contribution scheme providing flexible benefits.
+The transfer must be completed more than 12 months before you reach your Normal Pension Age.

-Please note that you will be required by law to take independent financial advice if the value of your pension benefits in the L G P S (excluding AVCs) is more than £30,000.
-You are not required to take independent financial advice if the value of your benefits is less than £30,000.
-However, transferring your pension rights is not always an easy decision to make and seeking the help of an independent financial adviser before you make a final and irreversible decision to transfer could help you in making an appropriate decision.
+You will be required by law to take independent financial advice if the value of your pension benefits in the L G P S (excluding AVCs) is more than £30,000.
+You are not required to do so if the value is less than £30,000.
+However, transferring your pension rights is not always an easy decision and seeking the help of an independent financial adviser before you make a final and irreversible decision to transfer could help you in making an appropriate decision.

 There are four main options for members, aged over 55, who are in a defined contribution scheme which provides flexible benefits: